cs264sp25-homework/team-02/PROPOSAL.md

 # Project Proposal

-We are building a personal profile and resume management platform that allows users to store multiple versions of their resumes and store answers for common open-ended job application questions.
-It will also include AI features such as creating tailored resumes and cover letters based on user uploaded resumes and inputted job description.
+We are building an AI-powered job application builder app designed to streamline the process of filling out job applications and crafting resumes for specific positions through smart resume generation and intelligent AI-assisted answers for common questions in job applications.
+Our app will enable users to create perfect resumes tailored to inputted job descriptions and leverage AI to efficiently generate impactful responses to questions about user's background and abilities in job applications.

 ## Functional Requirements

 ### Primary Features (Must Have)

-As a user, I want to
+As a user, I want to:

-- Create an account and sign in
+1. Create an account and sign in through Google so I can securely access my job application materials and personal responses
-- Organize your resumes based on custom categories (industry/companies)
-- Upload PDF resume (can upload multiple resumes if applying to different job categories)
+2. Create a profile with work history, skills, and education
+3. Upload resume in PDF format
+4. Input answers to common job application questions about my background and capability
-- Organize answers to common behavioral questions in job applications
+5. Organize answers to common interview questions by tags (appears in job applications, background, technical, etc.)
-- Make user profiles from user-inputted data
-- Add work history, skills, and projects to user profile
-- Generates a tailored resume based on uploaded resume and copy-pasted job description
+6. Generate tailored resume based on uploaded resume and copy-pasted job description
-- Can come up with a personalized response to interview question inputted by user
-- Personal AI Insights – strengths and weaknesses of your skills based on applied job
-  - Basically if i am trying to apply to marketing manager job and have only SWE internships then AI will tell me that i need more experience in marketing and suggest me some activities i can do to gain experience (based on resume)
+7. Generate AI-improved versions of my responses to common job application questions
+8. Perform semantic search across stored responses and user profile to find related content quickly

 ### Secondary Features (Should Have)

+As a user, I want to:

-- Import personal info and work history for profile from Linkedin
+1. Import personal information, work history, and skills into profile from existing LinkedIn profile.
-- Upload profile picture
-- personalized resume review checklist
-- we can add notes to job application info (stuff i want to keep in mind about this company like memorize Amazon leadership principles for Amazon related jobs)
-- generate a cover letter based on job description and user built profile
-- AI can also suggest activities or skills to gain based on your career goals
-- Allow users to add profile picture
-- Personalized resume review checklist
-- Add notes to job application info (stuff i want to keep in mind about this company like memorize Amazon leadership principles for Amazon related jobs)
+2. Get AI feedback on whether the job that I am considering applying for is a goof fit for my current experience and skills (essentially, you put a link to the job posting and we will perform web scraping and then give you feedback on whether you should apply or not)
+3. Generate personal insights from AI on what experience/skills I am lacking to become a competitive candidate for the job
+4. Get recommendations from AI on activities I can do to fill in those gaps in my resume (e.g. if I want to apply to a Marketing Coordinator position but I have only SWE internships on my profile and resume, then AI will tell me that I need to gain more experience in marketing and suggest me some activities I can do to become a more competitive candidate)
+5. Import job application and get AI to generate personalized answers for web-scraped questions about my background and capability based on profile information and uploaded resume.
+6. Generate a message introducing oneself and expressing interest in open position that can be sent to hiring manager or recruiter who posted the job posting on LinkedIn.

 ### Tertiary Features (Nice to Have)

+As a user, I want to:

-- create an extension to autofill any job application with AI
+1. Autofill repetitive job application questions with browser extension
-- job tracker with deadlines
-- conduct mock interview with you
+2. Bookmark jobs and track my search with a tailored job tracker
-- generate Mock technical questions based on job description
+3. Generate potential technical and non-technical interview questions based on job description
+4. Get notifications for when to submit the job application and for when to follow up on messages sent to recruiter

+### Won't Have Features

+As a user, I want to:

+1. Practice for my interviews with AI as my mock interviewer asking generated expected interview questions

 ### Tech Stack